 It’s the life cycle of every company, employees leave and new ones arrive.
-When you have a new starter, there are a few steps to be taken before they are ready to go in Sage.
+When you have a new starter, there are a few steps to be taken before they are ready to go into Sage 200.
 This guide will walk you through the checklist to ensure your new starter is on their way.

 When your IT create the user, they will need to be added into the appropriate group in active directory.
 This is a Microsoft service, which will determine whether the user will have administrative rights, or is just a normal user.
 If you wish for the user to have access to Sage System Administration, they will need to be added to the Sage Admin group otherwise they can be added to the Sage Users group.
 Once they have a windows user login, they can be added to the list of users within Sage.